Breast Cancer Diagnosis

-Your diagnosis will tell you the name of the condition you have, it is important to remember that the majority of lumps will be a benign (non-cancerous) condition.
-If you are diagnosed with breast cancer this may be described as non-invasive breast cancer, primary breast cancer or secondary breast cancer.
+Your diagnosis will tell you the name of the condition you have.
+It is important to remember that the majority of lumps will be a benign (non-cancerous) condition.

 Primary breast cancer, also known as invasive breast cancer, is a tumour that grows outside the ducts and lobules into the surrounding breast tissue.

-Secondary breast cancer, or metastatic breast cancer, is when cells from the breast tumour spread to other parts of the body, starting with the axillary lymph nodes under the armpit, and then form tumours in other locations such as the bone or the brain.
+Secondary breast cancer, or metastatic breast cancer, is when cells from the breast tumour spread to other parts of the body, such as the bone, lungs, liver or the brain.